duvuvu/elen0060-information-and-coding-theory/README.md

 # ELEN0060 Information and coding theory

 ## Authors
-This projects were carried by:
+These projects were carried by:
 - Sebastien Laurent
 - Duy Vu DINH